-Placing a wager can be as rewarding as risky for everyone, but the real question is why are people so easily convinced to take part in it?
-According to game developers, who are also affected by that matter, the real issue is not the nature of the players, but the way gambling operators are exploiting it.
+Placing a wager can be as rewarding as risky for everyone.
+But the real question is why are people so easily persuaded to take part in it?
+According to game developers, the real issue is not the nature of the players, but the way gambling operators are exploiting it.

-Valve is one of the gaming companies ready to take legal action against online betting.
+Valve is one of the gaming companies that experienced real issues in this area.
 The game developer is famous for creating the Steam Service and the Counter-Strike game.
 As these products proved to be more than profitable, betting operators started using them to promote their services.
 The problem for the game developer is that the case-opening sites are sabotaging the business and damaging the image of the company.

-CS players are tricked into inputting money at the online betting operators to get better skin returns than the ones of Valve.
-Because of that, in July 2016 the gaming company demanded from the bookmakers to leave.
-However, the operators for online wagers remained where they were, which is why Valve is willing to take the problem to court.
+CS players are tricked into using online betting operators to get better skin returns than offered by Valve.
+Because of that, in July 2016 the gaming company demanded that the skin gambling sites leave.
+However, they stayed put and even now Valve must still contend with the operators using their platform.

 How Case Opening Sites Are Deceiving You

-When it comes to safe gambling, the truth is that learning more about the tricks and the schemes is the key to finding and avoiding the case-opening sites.
-Recently an anonymous person, who used to work as a coder for such operators, made shocking accusations about his former employers.
-He confessed that he felt incapable of dealing with their tactics, which is why he left the case-opening sites' business.
+The truth is that learning more about the tricks and the schemes is the key to finding and avoiding the case-opening sites.
+A couple of years ago, a coder for such operators, made shocking accusations (anonymously) about his former employers.
+He felt incapable of dealing with their tactics, which is why he left the case-opening sites’ business.

 The source told Lewis that many of these operators set the chances of winning manually.
 Therefore the winnings of the gamblers can be predetermined.
-Some of the case-opening websites use “Rape mode,” which rewards the players by giving them the two cheapest skins they could win.
-The coder stated that the homepage of these operators might offer an expensive item to those who wager, but the winning probability is set to zero.
+Some of the case-opening websites use ‘Rape mode‘ which rewards the players by giving them the two cheapest skins they could win.
+The homepage of these operators might offer an expensive item to those who wager, but the winning probability is set to zero.
 In other words, the gamblers have no chance to gain anything.

-Another facade is the display feed titled “recently won”, which makes people spend more time and money on internet gaming.
+Another trick used is the display feed titled ‘recently won‘.
+This makes people spend more time and money on internet gaming.
 The fake information convinces players that the case-opening site offers more highly valued skins than other operators in the niche.
 The anonymous informant said that he had to alter the content of the web pages about recent wins, by removing all the lower items.
 That is how you trick people into thinking that a certain operator is handing out premium items.

 Using YouTube and Shipping Against You

-A different way to play a dirty trick is the so-called item stocking.
-Dishonest gambling sites use the tactic to delay the players from receiving their winnings.
-If an item payout takes 30 days or longer, it's likely to be a scam, as the legitimate period lasts between a week and a month.
-The anonymous source mentioned that case-opening sites often lie by claiming that they can't find the product in their history or that it has disappeared.
+A different way to play a dirty trick is the so-called ‘item stocking‘.
+Dishonest gambling sites use the tactic to delay players from receiving their winnings.
+If an item payout takes 30 days or longer, it’s likely to be a scam.
+The legitimate period lasts between a week and a month.
+The anonymous source mentioned that case-opening sites often lie by claiming that they can’t find the product in their history or that it has disappeared.